 The duo landed in LA in the summer of 2023 in hopes of creating another film, this time about a woman opening a theater.
 Their arrival coincided with the Hollywood strike, as artists and actors, facing a stalemate, had more free time and pent-up energy.
 “There was this hunger for something outside of the strictures of the industry,” recalls Petigoff.
 “When any industry collapses, people are excited about things on the edges again,” adds Henkel.

 It was while they were location scouting that they came across their current address.
 A spark went off: “We are the people who are opening the theater,” says Henkel.
 “We didn't mean to make the film about us but that's what happened.”
 Pitegoff agrees, “It became the project that we had always wanted to do, with bits of footage from the real performances, rehearsals, and backstage, and then weave in this fictional element.”
-The duo plan on making what they describe as an ongoing T.V. series for as long as the theater stays open.
+The duo plan on making what they describe as an ongoing film series for as long as the theater stays open.

 In the year since the artist-run-space opened its doors to the public, it has built momentum with performances by Lily McMenamy, Ruby McCollister, Mykki Blanco, Klein, Colin Self, Diamond Stingily, Jasmine Johnson, and Karl Holmqvist, among others.
 With every production, there is a sense of discovery.
 “In theater, everyone is in the room, and we have to make this work in a week,” says Henkel.
 “It poses these creative challenges that are really exciting within a very strict world.”